A Californian’s Move to Nevada Requirements for California Non-Residency and Nevada Residency

 The Nevada residency rules are there to make certain you are in fact a resident if you desire to avail yourself of certain state benefits.
 For instance, to qualify for an in-state hunting or fishing license, Nevada requires a person to have been a resident of the state for at least six months immediately preceding an application.
 Likewise, to be a full-time student at an institution of higher learning in the state, a student must have been physically present in Nevada for at least six months immediately preceding his or her application.
 You do not need to be a resident to get married in Nevada, but you cannot get a divorce in Nevada unless you have lived there for six weeks.

 To bolster the evidence of your intent to be a Nevada resident, you can file declaration of domicile in the county in which you have decided to reside.
-This process involves filing a sworn statement with the district court in the county where you are located, evidencing residence and intent to make that location a permanent, predominant, or principal home.
-You should also fill out and file a Certificate of Residency with the DMV in Nevada.
+This process involves filing a sworn statement with the district court in the county where you are located, evidencing residence and intent to make that location a permanent, predominant, or principal home. ou may also use Nevada DMV residency documents, including the Certification of Nevada Residency (DMV-005), when establishing eligibility for a Nevada driver’s license or identification card.

 • Receipt for rent of a residential address.